TheByteAttic/AgonLight/README.md

   <LI><a href="https://github.com/breakintoprogram/agon-mos">Quark™ MOS</a><br>
   <LI><a href="https://github.com/breakintoprogram/agon-vpd">Quark™ VDP</a><br>
 </UL>
-If you are installing Agon light™'s firmware yourself, the <a href="https://github.com/TheByteAttic/AgonLight/blob/main/Agon%20light%E2%84%A2%20Firmware%20Installation%20Guide.pdf">Firmware Installation Guide</a> has step-by-step instructions on how to do that.<p>
+If you are installing Agon light™'s firmware yourself, the <a href="https://github.com/TheByteAttic/AgonLight/blob/main/Agon%20light%E2%84%A2%20Firmware%20Installation%20Guide.pdf">Firmware Installation Guide</a> has step-by-step instructions on how to do that.<br><p>
 Agon light™ has an <a href="https://www.printables.com/model/235402-agonlight-case">official, customized, 3D-printed case</a>, designed by Jeroen Venema.
 I recommend this case for protection and extra mechanical stability.
 <p><br>